-Kea Administrator Reference Manual 124 / 129 This value determines the type of output.
+This value determines the type of output.
 There are several special values allowed here: stdout (messages are printed on standard output), stderr (messages are printed on stderr), syslog (messages are logged to syslog using default name, syslog:name (messages are logged to syslog using specified name).
-Any other value is interpreted as a filename that the logs should be written to.
+Any other value is interpreted as a filename to which messages should be written.